etaque/elm-spa-showcase/README.md

 - Reusable components:
     - Minical (with native ?)
     - Suggests
-- Associate components to each route path
+- Associate a component to each route path